Skip to main content

 What Is the Evidentiary Threshold for Proving Subterfuge?

-Proving that a wellness program is a subterfuge requires connecting the to a pattern of adverse employment actions.
+Proving that a wellness program is a subterfuge requires connecting the data collection to a pattern of adverse employment actions.
 This is rarely accomplished with a single piece of evidence.
 Instead, it involves building a circumstantial case.
 The first step is to establish the timeline.

 Document when the wellness program was introduced and when specific data collection activities occurred.
 Next, correlate this timeline with employment decisions.
 Was there a round of layoffs six months after the company received its first aggregated health report?
 Were employees with known health conditions disproportionately affected?